videosdk-live/videosdk-docs/docs/realtime-communication/sdk-reference/javascript-sdk/meeting-class.md

 The `Meeting Class` includes methods and events for managing meetings, participants, audio and video streams, data channels and UI customisation.

-You don't ever need to call the `MeetingClass` constructor directly.
+You don't ever need to call the `Meeting Class` constructor directly.
 Instead use one of the factory methods.

 ## Factory Methods